wkumari/draft-vandergaast-edns-client-subnet/README.md

 Internet-Draft        Client Subnet in DNS Requests        February 2015

-   cause a suboptimal response to be returned by the Authoritative Nameserver.
+   Nameserver that would not be the tailored response it would use if it had more information.

-   When the query includes a longer SCOPE PREFIX-LENGTH, the response returned may still be cached as optimal for the ADDRESS and SCOPE PREFIX-LENGTH of the response.
+   When the query includes a longer SCOPE PREFIX-LENGTH, the response returned may still be cached for the ADDRESS and SCOPE PREFIX-LENGTH of the response.
 This might still be suboptimal for the original client.

    To avoid this suboptimal response from being served from cache for other clients for which a better reply would be available, the